What Makes Up a Modular Exhibition System?

 Exhibition Systems vs. Modular Exhibition Systems

-This is why modular systems often fit well with customizable booth rental in Las Vegas, especially when the booth still needs branded graphics, meeting space, product display areas, and a professional show-floor presentation.
+This is why modular systems often work well with customizable booth rental in Las Vegas, especially when the booth still needs branded graphics, meeting space, product display areas, storage, and a professional show-floor presentation.

 Flexibility and Reusability